Resources

 CMcMahon_ThePsychologySocialMedia_Book

-The Psychology of Social Media by Ciaran McMahon
+The Psychology of Social Media

 Ciaran Mc Mahon is a historian, and philosopher of psychology, whose research interests lie at the intersection of psychology and technology, including cybersecurity and social media.

-The Death of the Gods: The New Global Power Grab by Carl Miller (Research Director of the Centre for the Analysis of Social Media (CASM) at UK think-tank Demos).
+by Carl Miller (Research Director of the Centre for the Analysis of Social Media (CASM) at UK think-tank Demos).

 This book is a thorough justification for the concerns myself, Carl and others have with technology undermining our privacy, politics, and above all, power.
 As Carl says, Power is more available, but that doesn’t mean it’s more equal.

-The People vs Tech: How the Internet is Killing Democracy by Jamie Bartlett (Director of the Centre for the Analysis of Social Media at UK think-tank Demos).
+by Jamie Bartlett (Director of the Centre for the Analysis of Social Media at UK think-tank Demos).

 In this book Jamie urges that people and our elected officials need to think outside the square, and get the balance right between control and freedom.